Land Acts (Ireland): Land Purchase (Ireland) Act 1903 (Wyndham Land Act)

-Under pressure from both government, UIL and IPP, the Chief Secretary for Ireland – George Wyndham gave his backing to a Land Conference in December 1902, comprising four moderate landlord representatives led by Lord Dunraven and four tenant representatives led by William O'Brien, the others John Redmond, T. W. Russell (who spoke for Ulster tenant-farmers) and T. C. Harrington.
-They worked out a new scheme for tenant land purchase, sale was to be made not compulsory, but attractive to both parties, based on the government paying the difference between the price offered by tenants and that demanded by landlords.
-This was the basis of the "Wyndham Act" – the Land Purchase (Ireland) Act (1903) – which O'Brien orchestrated through parliament.
+Under pressure from both government, UIL and IPP, the Chief Secretary for Ireland, George Wyndham, gave his backing to a Land Conference in December 1902, comprising four moderate landlord representatives led by Lord Dunraven and four tenant representatives led by William O'Brien, the others John Redmond, T. W. Russell (who spoke for Ulster tenant-farmers) and Timothy Harrington.
+They worked out a new scheme for tenant land purchase, in which sale was to be made not compulsory, but attractive to both parties, based on the government paying the difference between the price offered by tenants and that demanded by landlords.
+This was the basis of the "Wyndham Act" – the Irish Land Act 1903 (3 Edw.
+7. c.
+37) or Land Purchase (Ireland) Act 1903 – which O'Brien orchestrated through Parliament.

 It differed from earlier legislation which initially advanced to tenants the sum necessary to purchase their holdings, repayable over a period of years on terms determined by an independent commission, while the Wyndham Act finished off absentee landlords' control over tenants and made it easier for tenants to purchase land, facilitating the transfer of about 9 e6acre up to 1914.
-By then 75% of occupiers were buying out their landlords under the 1903 Act and the later Land Purchase (Ireland) Act (1909) of Augustine Birrell, which extended the 1903 Act by allowing for the compulsory purchase of tenanted farmland by the Land Commission, but fell far short in its financial provisions.
+By then 75% of occupiers were buying out their landlords under the Irish Land Act 1903 and the later Irish Land Act 1909 (9 Edw.
+7. c.
+42) of Augustine Birrell, which extended the Irish Land Act 1903 by allowing for the compulsory purchase of tenanted farmland by the Land Commission, but fell far short in its financial provisions.
 In all, under these pre-1921 Land Acts over 316,000 tenants purchased their holdings amounting to 11.5 e6acre out of a total of 20 e6acre in the country.

-The Acts provided Irish tenant farmers with more rights than tenant farmers in the rest of the United Kingdom.
+The acts provided Irish tenant farmers with more rights than tenant farmers in the rest of the United Kingdom.
 Munster tenants availed of land purchase in exceptionally high numbers, encouraged by their Irish Land and Labour Association's leader D. D. Sheehan after he and O'Brien established an Advisory Committee to mediate between landlords and tenants on purchase terms which produced a higher take-up of land purchase than in any other province.

 Historian R. K. Webb gives most of the credit for the Wyndham Act to Conservative leader Arthur Balfour.
-He says the Act was:
+He says the act was: